 According to a study from Human Factors International, proper use of white space increases comprehension by 20%.
 However, that balance of white space to content can be tricky.
 Have too little, the page will look cluttered.
 Have too much, the page will seem empty and your message will get lost.

 The key to white space is balance.
 Look for symmetry and consistency with your page so it provides a clear and functional way for readers to view your content.
 The DailyEgg found that 65% of people are visual learners.
-Therefore, it is imperative that each of your visitors can see and understand your content clutter-free.
+So it is imperative that each of your visitors can see and understand your content clutter-free.

 Let’s look at an example.